PichardRarker/guitar-tuition/string_slides_and_bends.md

 Trying to comprehensively teach string bending over text is a fool's errand.
 Check out this [very comprehensive string bending guide](https://youtu.be/fgDY8k0Gjzc?si=5eelEkprmmQxU9gS) from the excellent `JustinGuitar` YouTube channel.

+## Technique: sliding (single string)

+Pick a string and decide on a starting note.
+Fret the note, then pick the string so the note rings out clearly.
+Without lifting your finger, push or pull your finger up or down the neck to your target fret (for example, from the 5th fret to the 7th fret).
+Maintain finger pressure as you move, so the sound stays connected.
+Once you reach the target fret, let the note ring out.

+Begin with short slides (like fret 5 → fret 7).
+Once comfortable, try longer ones (like fret 3 → fret 10) for a more dramatic effect.
+For a comprehensive video guide, check out [this YouTube video](https://www.youtube.com/watch?v=8zrfn-Qc3VQ)